Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 From the above retention table – Triangular chart, we can infer the following

-Furthermore, two main benefits of reading the above cohort table, are:
+Furthermore, there are two main benefits of reading the above cohort table:

 Whatever the evaluation key metrics you define for the business, cohort analysis lets you view how the metrics develop over the customer lifetime as well as over the product lifetime.